tamcy/DataExporterBundle/README.md

 ### Field types

-Here are the field types provided in this bundle.
+Below are the field types provided in this bundle.
 Classes are defined under the `Sparkson\DataExporterBundle\Exporter\Core\Type` namespace.

 | Class name        | Type          |
 | ----------------- | ------------- |